 How to Identify Subjects and Predicates

-It seems like English-language arts teachers do spend a lot of time getting students to identify and use subjects and predicates properly.
+English-language arts teachers do spend a lot of time getting students to identify and use subjects and predicates properly.
 These are the two major parts of the sentence.
 In fact, every complete sentence must have a subject and predicate.

 Today’s grammar and usage lesson is on subjects and predicates.
 Remember that every sentence must have a subject and predicate.
 It’s important to know how to identify subjects and predicates.
 Learning how to identify subjects and predicates will help students and employees comprehend sentences and avoid sentence fragments and run-ons in their writing.
 Knowing how to identify subjects and predicates will also allow students to manipulate sentences for greater sentence variety.
 For example, good writers strive to write 50% of their sentences without sentence subject openers.
 There are other ways to construct a sentence other than SUBJECT-PREDICATE-OBJECT.